vmware/terraform-provider-vcfa/website/docs/index.html.markdown

   if set to `true`, will suppress a warning to the user about the service account token file containing *sensitive information*.
   Can also be set with `VCFA_ALLOW_SA_TOKEN_FILE`.

-- `org` - (Required) This is the Tenant Manager Org on which to run API operations.
+- `org` - (Required) This is the VCFA Org on which to run API operations.
 Can also be specified with the `VCFA_ORG` environment variable.
   `org` may be set to "System" when connection as Sys Admin is desired (set `user` to "administrator" in this case).
   Note: `org` value is case sensitive.

-- `url` - (Required) This is the URL for the Tenant Manager API endpoint. e.g. https://server.domain.com.
+- `url` - (Required) This is the URL for the VCFA endpoint hostname e.g. https://server.domain.com.
 Can also be specified with the `VCFA_URL` environment variable.

 - `allow_unverified_ssl` - (Optional) Boolean that can be set to true to